Agacor/cakephp-minderest/README.md

 bin/cake server -p 8765
 ```

-Then visit `http://localhost:8765` to see the welcome page.
+Then visit `http://localhost:8765` to see the main page.

 ## Configuration

-Edit the environment specific `config/app_local.php` and setup the
+Edit the environment specific `config/app_local.php` and setup the default connection in
-`'Datasources'` and any other configuration relevant for your application.
+`'Datasources'` .
 Other environment agnostic settings can be changed in `config/app.php`.

 ## Layout